Accenture/mercury-nodejs/guides/CHAPTER-1.md

 Each function in a composable application should be implemented in the first principle of "input-process-output".
 It should be stateless and self-contained. i.e. it has no direct dependencies with any other functions in the composable application.
-Each function is addressable by a unique "route name" and you can use PoJo for input and output.
+Each function is addressable by a unique "route name".
+Input and output can be primitive value or JSON objects to be transported using standard event envelopes.

 In the above example, the unique "route name" of the function is "hello.world".